pesout/Dwarferizer/README.md

 Below in this text as "IC".
 It means `n` chars in Base64 encoding (i.e. `64^n` combinations), which are added where an output string starts and aren't compressed.
 It serves to save, how both compression methods (described below) were done - it can be considered as summarized statistics about the process.
 The length of `n` is changed depending on quantity of informations from the compression.
 Generally we can mention 2 facts - 1) it's tried to have `n` in as small length as possible; 2) the longer input the higher value of `n` (but there's exceptions, naturally).

 ### First Compression Method
 The input is transfered to the binary system.
-After it, `0`s an `1`s are replaced by number of these chars.
+After it, `0`s an `1`s are replaced by number of these chars (check out an example below).
 We're also working with the fact that this string never starts with the zero.

+If this number equals something higher then 9, we use lowercase chars of the English alphabet.
+Although following situation isn't too likely, if is more then 35 one-type chars tohether, first method is cancelled (this record belongs to IC).